victor-schumann/Pygames/README.md

   <img src='https://i.imgur.com/N5VLmeP.png' alt='lonely pong' style="width: 75%"/>
 </div><br>

 <p align="justify">A simple pong clone that works with the Turtle library.
 I followed @TokyoEdTech tutorial on it, and while it does not go in depth with Object Oriented Programming, it's a nice bare bones approach to gamedev.
-I recommend it to any begginer that wants a hands on approach.</p>
+I recommend it to any begginer wgo wants a hands on approach.</p>

 # Contact & Info
 <p align="center">